PhD

 National Centre for Register-based Research, Department of Public Health, Aarhus University, DK

-SMARTbiomed group leader: Bjarni Jóhann Vilhjálmsson
+SMARTbiomed supervisor: Bjarni Jóhann Vilhjálmsson

 Research:

-In my PhD I will investigate the impact of diagnostic heterogeneity and individual environment on the genetics of health outcomes.
+Investigating the impact of diagnostic heterogeneity and individual environment on the genetics of health outcomes.

 Oliver Pugerup Christensen